kth-step/HolBA/examples/riscv/README.md

 ### 4. BSPEC contract

-- manually written in HOL4
+- currently manually written in HOL4 as BIR expressions that are closed except for occurrences of free variables
-- BIR expressions that are closed except for occurrences of free variables
+- requires conditions on memory accesses (alignment)
 - used for symbolic execution

 Example: